What Is a PEM (Privacy Enhanced Mail) File & How to Create It?

 What Is a PEM File?

 Privacy Enhanced Mail is one of the container formats for keys and digital certificates.
 Usually, Apache and other web server platforms use it.
-In other words, PEM is a file extension that consists of multiple certificate files.
+In other words, PEM is a file extension comprising multiple certificate files.

 Likewise, the PEM file is majorly used by X.509 certificates, and it’s one of the text files containing Base64 encoding of the text within the certificate, like a plain text header and footer that marks the beginning and end of the certificate.